-Example Health & Safety Policy - Lymm Festival Health and Safety Policy People often think Health and Safety are words which will stop things happening.
-But without H & S considerations, more people
+Example Health & Safety Policy - Lymm Festival Health and Safety Policy with doing anything, but as an events organiser, it is your duty to minimise risk, and make sure your event runs smoothly, because would die in fair ground accidents and suffocate in night clubs because of blocked fire exits etc. Of course there is risk associated People often think Health and Safety are words which will stop things happening.
+But without H & S considerations, more people the buck stops with you.